 What information can I gain from my LinkedIn SSI score?

 From your LinkedIn SSI score, you can determine how well you are doing in building your profile to attract the right kind of clients while establishing yourself as a thought leader in your field.

 Posting relevant content can help you become a trusted source of insights while engaging with insights from others.
 Also, engage in discussions with those in your network and the groups you are a member of.

-Strengthen your network by connecting and establishing trust with decision makers.
-Connect with contacts and build a larger network.
+Strengthen your network by connecting and establishing trust with decision-makers.
+Connect with contacts, and build a larger network.
 This gives you greater leverage in finding new prospects as well as getting a foot in the door with prospective clients.

 How do I improve my LinkedIn SSI score?

-After connecting, develop the relationship just as you would have before LinkedIn existed, reaching out periodically at appropriate times and adding value while helping prospects by sharing their updates and reposting what they’ve published.
+After connecting, develop the relationship just as you would have before LinkedIn existed.
+Reach out to your prospects periodically at appropriate times, add value to them by sharing relevant information, and help them by sharing their updates and reposting what they’ve published.

 What to focus on and what not to bother with?

-Because all four pillars are interconnected in determining the overall SSI, it’s not likely that any of them can be ignored if you are determined to build a respectable score of 80 or above.
+Because all four pillars are interconnected in determining the overall SSI, it’s not likely any of them can be ignored if you are determined to build a respectable score of 80 or above.

-However, the first pillar, establishing your professional brand is foundational, even if you are not concerned with the other three.
-Many LinkedIn users build their profile, establish their professional brand and do very little after that.
+However, the first pillar – establishing your professional brand – is foundational even if you are not concerned with the other three.
+Many users establish their professional brand and do very little after that.

 The verdict on the LinkedIn SSI score is…

 - If you are using it, what will you do to raise your SSI score and increase your social selling success with current clients and prospects?